Ultimate Guide to Software as a Medical Device (SaMD)

 If there’s one thing I can impress upon you about cybersecurity, it’s that you need to start thinking about it early on.
 The expectation is that you’re addressing cybersecurity throughout the design process, rather than treating it as an “extra” that’s tacked on once your product is finished.

-The sooner you start thinking about cybersecurity for your SaMD, the easier it will be to meet regulatory expectations (and avoid breaking any laws, should the PATCH Act pass).
+The sooner you start thinking about cybersecurity for your SaMD, the easier it will be to meet regulatory expectations.
 Most importantly, however, baking cybersecurity into the design of your device will result in a safer, more secure product for the patients and providers using it.

 It bears repeating that while there are certainly nuances and added issues to deal with regarding SaMD (like cybersecurity), software as a medical device is still subject to the same regulations as hardware medical devices.